MoritzDaw/CaseStudy/README.md

 ### 4. Tasks

 #### 4.1 Data Extraction and Understanding
-Using the provided REST API:
+Using the provided database connection:

 1. Load the tables **LFA1**, **EKKO**, **EKPO**, and **PO_EVENTS**.
 2. Explore and document each dataset’s content and structure.